ChucklesOnGitHub/website/content/authors/admin/_index.md

     url: https://www.conicet.gov.ar/new_scp/detalle.php?id=50233&datos_academicos=yes
   - name: Talleres Open Source
     url: https://github.com/talleresopensource/
-education:
-  courses:
-    - course: PhD in Neuroscience
-      institution: University of Buenos Aires
-      year: ""
-    - course: Biology Licenciatura
-      institution: University of Buenos Aires
-      year: 2016
 email: ""
 superuser: true
 highlight_name: false
 ---
-I am currently studying neural coding of song production in canaries using electrophysiology.
 My research interests are in behavioural neuroscience.
+Currently, I am studying neural coding of song production in canaries using electrophysiology.
+I built a custom lightweight microdrive and used tetrodes to record activity in nucleus HVC during song in freely behaving animals.

-I promote open science and like to encourage people to try new tools that might help them solve their problems.

-I am interested in the intersection between education and technology and love doing outreach on bioacoustics and sound visualization.
+In the past year, I have started volunteering in open science programs, since I like to encourage people to try new tools that might help them solve their problems.
+I have always been interested in the intersection between education and technology and love doing outreach on bioacoustics and sound visualization.

-I also enjoy playing the oboe and have been a member of several orchestras and ensembles.
+I also love everything DIY, baking and playing the oboe in orchestras and ensembles.

+![My timeline](/media/Timeline_edited_withlogos_transp.png)

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV_CHerbert_2021_EN.pdf" "newtab" >}}CV{{< /staticref >}}.

-![My timeline](/media/Timeline_edited_withlogos_transp.png)